ACEConnect students from DC21 High School explore careers at Denver International Airport with Southwest Airlines

 ACEConnect is a programming & service partnership between CareerConnect and the Division of Student Equity & Opportunity to ensure options for effective career and college preparation are available and accessible to ALL students in Denver Public Schools – Click to Explore

 All DPS 11th and 12th grade students with identified disabilities (on an IEP or 504 plan) can apply for a paid internship through ACEConnect in their Fall, Spring or Summer Semester.
-Ask your student’s Special Education case manager, 504 coordinator or ACEConnect teacher for how to apply for an internship.
+Ask your student’s Special Education case manager, 504 coordinator or ACEConnect teacher to find out how to apply for a CareerEngage internship.

 Once their application is accepted students will:

 - Participate in 2 job interviews — 1 with ACEConnect staff & 1 with their potential internship placement in their area of industry & career interest

 - Complete 6 hours of Job Readiness Training before beginning their internship

 - Complete up to 180 hours of paid internship work , $10.20/hr

 - Participate in a bi-weekly work skills evaluation process and receive information about their work habits and skills to continue their growth in their chosen industry & career path.

 George Washington High School ACEConnect interns working the Pearl Street Farmer’s Market as a part of their paid internship in collaboration with the DPS Office of Sustainability Garden of Youth project & ACEConnect